 In order for our products and services to get attention we must market them.
 Whether it be the old fashion ‘word-of-mouth’ or harnessing the power of the Internet, great marketing is often the difference between a successful business venture and one that flops.

-While many companies would agree that marketing is important, many of their budgets, or lack thereof, prove they still don't fully grasp the power of marketing.
+While many companies would agree that marketing is important, many of their budgets, or lack thereof, prove they still don’t fully grasp the power of marketing.
 Sales is obviously important.
 But I argue that the businesses that will stand out over the next few years are the ones that merge the sales and marketing process together.
-Great marketing will increases your sales.
-A well informed sales team will help create better marketing.
-In return you create a powerful lead generation machine that will ultimately grow your business long-term.
+Great marketing will increase your sales.
+A well-informed sales team will help create better marketing.
+In return, you create a powerful lead generation machine that will ultimately grow your business long-term.
 In order to achieve this powerful unity between sales and marketing we need to first put value back in marketing and understand that the investment we make is worth it.

 Many of the companies I speak with have no clue what they can or need to spend on their marketing.
-Worse yet, the ones that do have a number are usually not even close for what they are looking to generate.
-When it comes to marketing, it's important to see it from a value-added perspective.
+Worse yet, the ones that do have a number are usually not even close to what they are looking to generate.
+When it comes to marketing, it’s important to see it from a value-added perspective.
 This will help you set more realistic numbers before you engage with a marketing agency.
-So let's look 3 simple truths when it comes to your marketing budget.
+So let’s look 3 simple truths when it comes to your marketing budget.

 Too many small business owners think that they are exempt from having a budget because they are just too small.
-This couldn't be further from the truth.
-With less capital than your larger competitors, it's extremely important to know where each dollar goes and to insure that you maximize your ROI.
-Even if you aren't doing "active" marketing what you are doing costs something.
+This couldn’t be further from the truth.
+With less capital than your larger competitors, it’s extremely important to know where each dollar goes and to ensure that you maximize your ROI.
+Even if you aren’t doing “active” marketing what you are doing costs something.
 From your website domain to your business cards, small businesses need to know where their money is going and for what purpose.
 This gives you the power over your budget instead of the other way around.
 You may even find out that you have more you can invest in promoting your products and services.

 Today there are more avenues than ever to promote your business at extremely affordable rates.
 The trick is finding out what avenue will give you the greatest ROI.
 By having a clear budget you will be able to look at your options and then intelligently decide what strategy will be the best option for your business.